pcaulfie/projMLS/README.md

 ## Summary
 The objective of this project is to create a web service that uses machine learning to make predictions based on the *powerproduction* data set.
 In the project,
 * I develop a number of models which aim to accurately predicts wind turbine power output from wind speed values, found the data set.
+* I select the best model which I will use as the basis for my python script which will be used to drive the web service.
 * I develop a web service that will respond with predicted power values based on speed values sent as HTTP requests.